Blog/DE&I

-From ’Glorified Bookkeeper’ to Tech Leader: Meet Phonexa CFO Lilit Davtyan
+From 'Glorified Bookkeeper' to Tech Leader: Phonexa CFO Lilit Davtyan

 When Lilit Davtyan joined digital marketing network Zero Parallel as the sixth hire, she recalls joking with a colleague that her position was that of a “glorified bookkeeper.”
 Then a fledgling startup, the company was only a few months old and had few accounts.
 But the business soon exploded, achieving $100 million in revenue within about two years, and Davtyan’s responsibilities grew along with it.